To be a leading marine conservation organisation and a voice for the people of Aotearoa/New Zealand to protect our

 Our Seas Our Future is a 100% volunteer-run and non-profit marine conservation organisation based in Aotearoa/New Zealand.

-With the main areas of operation in Dunedin, Christchurch, Wellington, Hawke’s Bay, and Auckland, OSOF operates based on a volunteer-driven model, focusing on coastal and marine conservation, environmental education, and community engagement projects.
+With nationwide operations, OSOF operates based on a volunteer-driven model, focusing on coastal and marine conservation, environmental education, and community engagement projects.

 The idea that gave rise to the OSOF initiative still drives us today; we are all stewards of our marine environment, and how we treat our environment now will shape the world we are living in tomorrow; the health of our seas is intertwined with our future.

 Late 2011 to Mid 2016…

 OSOF was founded in November 2011 by Noel Jhinku, and had its origins as a social media campaign to raise awareness of the marine environment and to engage the ever-growing online community to learn more about their marine ‘backyard’.
 In 2012, OSOF established a Dunedin branch and began running coastal clean-up events to engage with local communities to take care of their coastal and marine environment.
 These clean-up events became the first of the OSOF campaigns to focus on ‘hands-on’ environmental action.
 From 2013, additional campaigns were added to the OSOF initiative, including involvement in marine environment related policy submissions, digital content creation, and the establishment of community-based environmental education projects.
 In 2014, OSOF established a branch in the Auckland region with a focus on environmental education outreach within schools and community groups, and soon after, in 2015, the Wellington branch was established.

 Mid 2016 to Present…